-Here is an easy way to test the moisture level of your soil.
+Test the moisture level of your soil!

-- Go to a spot about half-way between the trunk of the tree and the dripline. - Insert a garden trowel approximately 4 inches into the soil. - Withdraw the trowel and insert your hand or fingers into the opening you just made. - When you remove your fingers, soil sticking to them indicates moisture, meaning you don't need to water yet.

-If your fingers come out relatively clean, or if the soil feels dry, it's time to water.
+- 1.Go to a spot about half-way between the trunk of the tree and the dripline. - 2.Insert a garden trowel approximately 4 inches into the soil. - 3.Withdraw the trowel, then insert your hand or fingers into the opening you just made. - 4.If soil sticks to your fingers, then you don't need to water. - 5.If your fingers come out relatively clean, or if the soil feels dry, it's time to water.